monopole/snt/README.md

 [Go], [curl], and [docker].

-The bash shell is implicitly required, as the command blocks use bash syntax.
+The bash shell is implicitly required;

-Further requirements arise from the choice of where you run your cluster (discussed next).
+command blocks use bash syntax.

 <!-- @checkPrerequisites @env @test -->
 ```